Historical Apoplexy · State Legislative Adaptations · West Virginia

 below civilian retail prices (CONUS) to approximately 2.8 million

-authorized users.
-This program is funded by all federal taxpayers
+program is funded by all federal taxpayers but available only to

-but available only to military families and retirees, establishing
+military families and retirees, establishing a proven precedent

-a proven precedent for government-operated at-cost food
+for government-operated at-cost food distribution;

-THE COMPANY STORE INVERSION — WEST VIRGINIA'S KILL SHOT:
+THE COMPANY STORE INVERSION, WEST VIRGINIA'S KILL SHOT:

 (f) For one hundred fifty (150) years, the company store was West

 Virginia's distribution model.
-Coal companies — many headquartered
+Coal companies, many headquartered

 in New York, Philadelphia, Pittsburgh, and Richmond, not in West

-Virginia — built company towns around the mines, owning the
+Virginia, built company towns around the mines, owning the

 housing, the stores, the schools, the churches, and frequently the

 politicians.
-Workers were paid in company scrip — tokens redeemable
+Workers were paid in company scrip, tokens redeemable

 only at the company store, which charged above-retail markup prices